hyuanmech/LionPower/README.md

 # LionPower
 Electrochemical-thermal model

-The model applies conservative numerical schemes to discretise non-linear, coupled PDEs and solves the discretised equations using both Jacobian based and Jacobian free methods.
+The model applies conservative numerical schemes to discretise non-linear, coupled PDEs and solves the discretised equations using both Jacobian based and Jacobian free Newton-Krylov methods.

 The model can be tested by running 'LionPower.m' in Matlab.